-In 604, Japan's court adopted a constitution based in Buddhist and Confucian concepts.
+In 604, Japan's court adopted a Constitution based in Buddhist and Confucian concepts.
 Although officially still Shintō, the court also embraced Buddhism.
 As authorities built temples with great statues of Buddhist divinities, many people continued to worship at Shintō shrines.

 As it evolved, Japanese Buddhism split into sects.
 While some sects emphasized that followers could achieve salvation through faith by reciting certain phrases, Zen Buddhism taught that enlightenment comes intuitively through meditation.
-Zen Buddhism also emphasized simplicity and discipline, appealing to the samurai (see p.
-1 of History and Myth) and greatly influencing Japan's traditional arts (see p.
-4 of Aesthetics and Recreation).
-Eventually, Buddhist and Shintō priests, temples, shrines, rituals, and ceremonies intermixed, a state that persisted through the Tokugawa Shogunate (1603-1868 - see p.
-3 of History and Myth).
+Zen Buddhism also emphasized simplicity and discipline, appealing to the samurai (see History and Myth) and greatly influencing Japan's traditional arts (see Aesthetics and Recreation).
+Eventually, Buddhist and Shintō priests, temples, shrines, rituals, and ceremonies intermixed, a state that persisted through the Tokugawa Shogunate (1603-1868) (see History and Myth).